motayyabb/flutter/Project/README.md

 ## **Roles and Functionality**

 ### **Admin**:
-- Manage all system modules (donations, events, beneficiaries, volunteers).
-- Assign volunteer tasks and monitor progress.
+- Manage events and donations.
 - Generate reports for stakeholders.

 ### **Donor**: